isomerpages/psd-corp/newsroom/speeches/_posts/2024-02-28-post-Speech by Mr Chan Chun Sing at Committee of Supply Debate 2024.md

 image: ""
 variant: tiptap
 ---
-<p><strong>Speech by Mr Chan Chun Sing at Committee of Supply Debate 2024</strong>
+<h5>Speech by Mr Chan Chun Sing at Committee of Supply Debate 2024</h5>
+<p><strong>A Forward-Looking Public Service: Operating, Developing and Partnering for the Future</strong>
 </p>
-<p>A Forward-Looking Public Service: Operating, Developing and Partnering
-for the Future</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Chair, we thank all members for your cuts, questions and suggestions for